 If someone were able to see every search you’ve done on the internet, they would know an incredible amount about you.
 Your searches reveal your interests, thoughts, political beliefs, desires, plans and even information you’d like to keep confidential.
-Search Encrypt doesn’t collect any of this information!
+Search Encrypt doesn’t track search history in any user identifiable way.

 Big search engines and other websites that track you know enough about you to practically read your mind.